-Brandon Schaffer is a night nurse.
+Brandon Schaffer has four kids and is a night nurse.
 Erica Leresche works as a mortgage loan underwriter.
-Talia Rodkey got a job out of college two years ago as a tech company applications engineer.
+Talia Rodkey got a job out of college as a tech company applications engineer.

-But this trio, spread across the country, share an extraordinary similarity: They’re all retirement super savers, stashing as much as they can (in some cases about 24% of their salary) in retirement accounts.
+This trio, with ordinary jobs and everyday bills, share an extraordinary similarity: They’ve stashed as much as they can (in some cases about 24% of their salary) in retirement accounts.

 Here’s what they’ve done (and keep doing) that you can use as inspiration to help you save more, too.